 Assist in Cheshire community beautification and civic involvement through participation, contributions and charitable activities.

 If your project relates to one or more of these goals, please complete the application below for consideration for a grant.
-Our grant deadline for 2025 is April 30 and funds (target award is $350) will be awarded by June 15, 2025.
+Our grant deadline is April 30 and funds (maximum award is $350) will be awarded by June 15.
 All grants must be completed within one year of date of award.

 CONTACT INFORMATION